• Skip to primary navigation

 Things to think about – building a strong toothpick structure

-Triangles, arches and domes are all strong shapes and are used by engineers to make structures strong.
-Next time you see a bridge count how many different shapes you can see.
+Triangles, arches and domes are all strong shapes are used by engineers to make structures strong.
+Next time you see a bridge, count how many different shapes you can see.

-Imagine a square made from straws, if you push down it with fold down on itself, but a triangle won’t collapse unless one of its sides break.
-Any force applied to a triangle is evenly distributed from the vertex to the base, this means triangles are much stronger than squares.
+Imagine a square made from straws.
+If you push down, it will fold down on itself, but a triangle won’t collapse unless one of its sides breaks.
+Any force applied to a triangle is evenly distributed from the vertex to the base.
+This means triangles are much stronger than squares.

 Extension ideas